Decision making in project management: Key Takeaways

 The Vroom-Yetton model is more centered on the amount of participation others ought to have in decision-making.
 It gives direction on when a project manager should make decisions solely on their own.

-• Does the decision require specific expertise that only certain team members possess?
+- Does the decision require specific expertise, that only of certain team members?

 For instance, a project manager who needs to set work hours for the team in the next sprint can apply the Vroom-Yetton model to determine whether to involve the employees or make the decision alone.
 This model helps project managers quickly address input needs.